Ben's

 The full review

-An odorless 20% picaridin lotion, this is one of the strongest recommended, maximum protection options in the lineup.
-Its protection times come straight off the EPA-registered label, an exceptional 10 hours of complete mosquito protection and 7 to 8 against ticks, which drives an effectiveness pillar that is high even by DEET standards and remarkable for a DEET-free formula.
+An odorless 20% picaridin lotion, this is one of the strongest recommended, maximum-protection options in the lineup.
+We model 8 to 10 hours of complete mosquito protection and 8 to 10 against ticks, which drives an effectiveness pillar that is high even by DEET standards and remarkable for a DEET-free formula.
 Picaridin's evidence is settled, safety reads clean apart from a minor aquatic-toxicity note, and 5 of 6 audited claims hold up strong.
 The lone drag is a transparency ding, since the brand discloses its actives in full but quantifies only a fraction of the rest.
-The glycerin-based lotion suits targeted use on the face and neck, rubs in light, and being DEET-free it stays safe on gear.
+The glycerin-based lotion rubs in light, suits targeted use on the face and neck, and being DEET-free it stays safe on gear.

 Scorecard